chernolabs/scX/README.md

 ## Summary

 <p align="justify">
-scXplorer displays a summary of the main descriptive information of the dataset: number of cells and genes, mean number of genes detected per cell, average library size, etc.
+scXplorer displays a summary of the main descriptive information of the dataset: number of cells and genes, mean number of genes detected per cell, partions, experiments and average library size.

-In the summary section, you can explore the relationship between the number of features and the count numbers through graphical visualization.
+In the summary section, you can explore through graphical visualization the coventional quality control metrics: this is the relationship between the number of features and the count numbers.
+In this plot you can distinguish the cells coming from the different partitions of the dataset.
 </p>

-<details><summary> ... </summary><blockquote>
+<details><summary> <h5> View more </h5> </summary><blockquote>
 <img src="/images/summary.gif" width="100%" />
 </blockquote></details>

 ##  Markers

 <p align="justify">
+This section allows to find and interact with the markers of each different clusterization.
 In "Markers" section there are two types of analysis.
 On the one hand, in "Cluster markers" clicking on a cell displays a table with the marker genes of the cluster to which that cell belongs.
 On the other hand, in "Find new markers" you can select a group of cells in the embedding and scXplorer will calculate their marker genes.
 </p>

-<details><summary> ... </summary><blockquote>
+<details><summary> <h5> View more </h5> </summary><blockquote>

 ###  Clusters markers